xmartlabs/xmartlabs.github.io/_posts/2018-4-02-XLpagingPart2.md

 # Fountain Cache + Network support
 We've seen how we could implement a `Listing` structure using the [**Fountain network support** library](https://github.com/xmartlabs/fountain).
 However, in that example we had only one source, so how could we manage multiple sources?
-How could we combine a database cache source with a paged service source?
+How can we combine a database cache source with a paged service source?
 There are some paged services that make our life a bit easier.
-For instance, if you are using a service API like Reddit, you don't have the page number concept, you have the concept of the page before and page after of something.
+For instance, if you are using a service API like Reddit, you don't have the page number concept, you have the concept of the page before and the page after something.
 Suppose that you are listing the hottest posts associated to a subreddit (like in [one of Google's examples](https://github.com/googlesamples/android-architecture-components/tree/master/PagingWithNetworkSample)) and then, given a specific post, the API enables you to get the next and the previous page of that post.
-That's great, suppose that the post order cannot change, so using that, we could save in database all posts and in somewhere which is the newest and the oldest post.
+That's great, suppose that the post order cannot change, so using that, we could save in the database all of the posts and which is the newest and the oldest one.
 Then we could use that to get the page after and before them, and make the paged stuff easy.

-That's cool, but what happened if our service API use only an incremental page number strategy to implement the paging stuff?
+That's cool, but what happens if our service API uses only an incremental page number strategy to implement the paging stuff?
 Suppose that we have an incremental paged service, like the Github example presented in the previous post and we want to save the responses in a database source.
 That's hard, we could save the item position and the page number, but if an item is added all pages are updated, so that's not a good idea.
-In this post I'll show you how we can use the **XlPaging** library to make it work.
+In this post I'll show you how we can use the **[Fountain]** library to make it work.

 ## Paging strategy
-In order to make the pagination strategy works, **Fountain** needs basically three required components:
+In order to make the pagination strategy work, **Fountain** needs three components:
 1. A `PageHandler` to fetch all pages.
-This component was presented in the previous post, it's a structure which contain all required operations to manage the pagination of a paged service, where the paginated strategy is based on an incremental page number.
+This component was presented in the previous post, it's a structure which contains all required operations to manage the pagination of a paged service, where the strategy is based on an incremental page number.
-1. A [`DataSource.Factory<*, Value>`](https://developer.android.com/reference/android/arch/paging/DataSource.Factory) to setup the [`LivePagedListBuilder`](https://developer.android.com/reference/android/arch/paging/LivePagedListBuilder) of the [Android Paging Library](https://developer.android.com/topic/libraries/architecture/paging/) and get a `LiveData<PagedList<Value>>`.
+1. A [`DataSource.Factory<*, Value>`] to setup the [`LivePagedListBuilder`] of the [Android Paging Library] and get a `LiveData<PagedList<Value>>`.
-Doing that in this way, if the `DataSource`  suffer any change, the `LiveData` object will notify that a change has happened.
+Doing that in this way, if the [`DataSource`] suffers any changes, the [`LiveData`] object will notify that a change has happened.
-1. A `DataSourceEntityHandler` to be able to update the `DataSource`.
+1. A `DataSourceEntityHandler` to be able to update the [`DataSource`].
 It's very useful because it's the interface that the library will use to take control of the `DataSource`.

-The pagination strategy that is using **XlPaging** will be done using these components and it can be seen in the following image.
+The pagination strategy that **[Fountain]** is using will be done using these components and it can be seen in the following image.

 ***Bruno PHOTO***

-The paging strategy starts with an initial service data request, by default the initial data requested is three pages size, but this value could be changed using the [`setInitialLoadSizeHint`](https://developer.android.com/reference/android/arch/paging/PagedList.Config.html#initialLoadSizeHint) method in the [`PagedList.Config`](https://developer.android.com/reference/android/arch/paging/PagedList.Config.html).
+The paging strategy starts with an initial service data request, by default the initial data requested is three pages size, but this value can be changed using the [`setInitialLoadSizeHint`] method in the [`PagedList.Config`].
 When the service data comes, all data is refreshed in the `DataSource` using the `DataSourceEntityHandler`.
-Remember that the `LiveData<PagedList<Value>>` was created using the `DataSource`, so the `LiveData` will notify that the data changed.
+Remember that the `LiveData<PagedList<Value>>` was created using the `DataSource`, so the `LiveData` will notify each time the data changes.
-After that, the [Android Paging Library](https://developer.android.com/reference/android/arch/paging/package-summary) will require pages when the local data is running low.
+After that, the [Android Paging Library] will require pages when the local data is running low.
 When a new page is required, the paging library will invoke a new service call, and will use the `DataSourceEntityHandler` to save the returned data into the `DataSource`.

 ### DataSourceEntityHandler definition

-We've talked about the `DataSourceEntityHandler` and what is their function, but we've not defined it yet.
-So, let do it!
+We've talked about the `DataSourceEntityHandler` and its function, but we've not defined it yet.
+So, let's do it!

 ```kotlin
 interface DataSourceEntityHandler<T> {